 There are no known archaeological sites or historic properties located within the physical APE for the Preferred Alternative.
 The APE has been affected by episodes of construction and demolition and utilities related disturbances.
 Building 110, previously located on the site was determined not eligible for the NRHP and demolished in 2012.
 Another building that was located northwest of Building 113 in the western portion of the APE was demolished before 1951.
 Although it is anticipated that the APE is affected by disturbances, limited areas around and between the demolished buildings and Building 113, located at depths below the two feet of fill or more, are believed to have a moderate potential for archaeological resources.
 Currently, more than fifty percent of the APE is covered by gravel fill, making archaeological investigations impractical in advance of construction.
-Therefore, to ensure the Proposed Action would not have an adverse effect on cultural resources, archaeological monitoring would be employed for all construction below the two feet of documented fill in previously undisturbed areas to ensure any undocumented historic or Native American archaeological remains are documented.
+Therefore, to ensure the Proposed Action would not have an adverse effect on cultural resources, archaeological monitoring would be employed for all construction below the 1 foot of fill northwest of Schum Ave and two feet of documented fill in previously undisturbed areas at Building 110 to ensure any undocumented historic or Native American archaeological remains are documented.
 Any significant archaeological discoveries and procedures for documenting those resources and avoidance, minimization, or mitigation of effects would be coordinated with the NYSHPO, the NYCLPC, and other consulting parties including Tribes, as appropriate.